 Common Cancer Patterns and Metastatic Sites

 Key Takeaways

-• Site-specific cancers have predictable but not exclusive patterns of symptoms, spread, complications, biomarkers, and surveillance needs.
+• Site-specific cancers have predictable but not exclusive patterns of symptoms, spread, complications, and surveillance needs.

-• Common metastatic destinations include bone, liver, lung, brain, lymph nodes, peritoneum, adrenal glands, skin, and bone marrow depending on primary cancer.
+• Common metastatic destinations include bone, liver, lung, brain, lymph nodes, peritoneum, and adrenal glands depending on primary site.

 • Nurses use pattern recognition to prioritize assessment and escalation, not to diagnose metastasis independently.

-• Histology and molecular subtype can change expected behavior, treatment options, toxicities, and patient education needs.
+• Histology and molecular subtype change expected behavior, treatment options, toxicities, and education needs.

-• New focal pain, neurologic symptoms, dyspnea, jaundice, ascites, pathologic fracture signs, or rapid functional decline require prompt evaluation.
+• New focal pain, neurologic symptoms, dyspnea, jaundice, ascites, or rapid functional decline require prompt evaluation.

+Common Cancer Patterns and Metastatic Sites